What is a Stock Market Crash?

 There is no conventional way of describing a market crash, but the term commonly applies to an abrupt decline in the stock market index over a single or several days.
 Stock market crashes have severe effects on the economy and investors’ behavior.
 Essentially, the overall economy of a country depends on its stock market.

 A country’s stock market trend becomes the main focus when investors intend to invest.
-The most common ways investors are bound to lose their money in the event of a stock market collapse is when they sell shares following a sudden drop in market prices and purchase many shares before a market crash.
-Consequently, a market crash causes stock market investors to lose a huge value of their investments, and their confidence in the security market is severely affected.
+The most common ways investors are bound to lose their money in the event of a stock market collapse is when they sell shares following a sudden drop in market prices after having purchased many shares before a market crash.
+Consequently, a market crash causes stock market investors to incur significant losses in their portfolios.

 Records of Stock Market Crashes

-Historically, a stock market crash can be traced back to the Republic of the Netherlands between 1585 and 1650, when contract prices for bulbs and fashionable tulips became exceptionally high.
-The beautiful colors and scarcity of tulips made them in high demand among society’s upper class.
+A commonly referenced market bubble and subsequent market crash can be traced back to the Republic of the Netherlands between 1585 and 1650, when contract prices for fashionable tulips increased to exceptionally high levels.
+The beautiful colors and scarcity of tulips created extremely high demand among society’s upper class.

-As the frenzy continued, more people, including the middle class, invested in the tulip business.
+As the frenzy continued, more people including the Dutch middle class and speculators from other countries quickly began to invest in the tulip business.
 They mortgaged their businesses and properties to trade in tulips.
-However, as interest in tulips waned, the price lost all correlation to its comparative value with other products, bankrupting speculators who initially assumed that the craze would last forever.
-The unexpected market collapse sent the Dutch economy into depression.
+However, when prices peaked, and then quickly collapsed due to an outbreak of the bubonic plague, it caught speculators off guard, who initially assumed that the craze would last forever.
+The unexpected market collapse sent the whole Dutch economy into a depression.

 The U.S. experienced a fair share of stock market crashes in the past, including:

 This was the first major U.S. market crash, where speculations caused share prices to skyrocket.
 There was a growing interest in commodities such as autos and homes.
-Uninformed investors flooded the market, driving up panic selling.
-They slid into bankruptcy when the market bubble popped.
+Unsophisticated investors flooded the market, driving up prices in a panic buying mode.
+Many eventually slid into bankruptcy when the market bubble popped.